 Sturm: Can you tell me what got you interested in that subject?

-Emery: Actually, it was challenging.
-I had become a quadriplegic, and so I said, “Oh, well, if you think you’re that great of a director, why don’t you make a film about disparities in healthcare?”
-At the time, I had eight doctors–eight great doctors–and not one of them was a doctor of color.
-And only one of them was a woman.
-So, I was like, “What?”
-And I got very, very sick three months before the hospital stay.
-And I was in and out of the hospital in a way that I had never really known–that within that time–the overt, subtle racist behavior within healthcare.
-And that would make the things we would capture were that much more impactful.
-I had just experienced a lot of it.
-It was very frustrating.
+Emery: Actually, I was challenged to do so.
+I had become a quadriplegic and someone said, ‘Oh, well, if you think you’re that great of a director, why don’t you make a film about disparities in healthcare?’
+At the time, I had eight doctors, and not one of them was a doctor of color, and only one of them was a woman.
+So I was like: ‘Let’s do this!’

 Sturm: You also made a film about physicians, especially about black women, in healthcare.
 Can you tell me more about your previous film?

-Emery: The film “Black Woman in Medicine” is just that.
+Emery: The film “Black Women in Medicine” is just that.
 It’s about black women in medicine.

 Emery: What I loved about making that film is that they did not allow what I call the “ism” word tag, whether it’s race, whether it’s gender, whether it’s socioeconomic, to deter them from reaching their dream.
 All of these women are major contributors to the health field, and it doesn’t matter whether they’re black, brown, or white.
 They’re true healers, and I wanted to highlight these amazing women.

 Sturm: I remember you said, “You can’t be what you can’t see.”
 I found that a very fitting quote.
 Did you come up with that?
 Did somebody say that to you?